astropy/astropy-APEs/APE_coordinated_pkg.rst

   first few reviews.
 Hence this APE does not describe the details of this implementation - that is explicitly left to be developed by the Astropy community with the cooordination committee acting as "editors".
-However, this APE recommends a simple *starting* point: reviewers can be selected by the coordination committee from the pool of existing affiliated package authors or Astropy core team members.
-They receive a prompt to review a new package via email (along with the criteria described a above), and provide their reviews also via email.
-The coordination committee will then perform the current process of posting the result of the review as issues in the affiliated package's repository for discussion.
+However, this APE gives a suggested *starting* point: reviewers can be selected by the coordination committee from the pool of existing affiliated package authors or Astropy core team members.
+They receive a prompt to review a new package via email (along with the criteria described a above), and provide their reviews in the most straightforward manner feasible (email, a GitHub issue for the review, or similar).
+The coordination committee then performs the current process of posting the result of the review as issues in the affiliated package's repository for discussion.
 In the future some of these processes will likely be automated, but this simplest viable start point will